Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 I'm sorry.

-That's I actually regret even saying this much to be okay.
+I don't know how to, I actually regret even saying this much to me.

 Don't don't talk about things that you're not comfortable about.

-for talking about your kids in this way.
+And again, I appreciate your sensitivity for talking about your kids in this way.

-So we'll we'll jump past that.
+So we'll jump past that.

 Okay, was there, let me just ask you this, and you don't have to give me details.

-Was there any big dramatic thing that caused the end of the relationship or did it just kind of rocky and then you just kind of broke apart for nothing major but just an accumulation of things?
+Was there any big dramatic thing that caused the end of the relationship or did it just kind of rocky and then you just kind of broke apart for nothing major, but just an accumulation of things?

-I think it's just fair to say that there's a lot of there was plenty of pattern recognition and I had noticed enough to try to get her along.
+I think it's just fair to say that there is a lot of, there was plenty of pattern recognition and I had noticed enough to Try to get her aligned with it more of a traditional way of being for the benefit of our family.

 And what do you mean to get married?

-Yeah, but also like the submissive part of you have to, you can't constantly be at edge and in competition with me.
+Um, yeah, but also like the submissive part of you have to, you can't constantly be at edge and in competition with me.

 I want to make it more about like this stage of even though this person is, I have to be involved with this person multiple times a week, it's still toxic.

-I'm doing everything I can to minimize the attack surface.
+I am doing everything I can to minimize the attack surface.

-I'm gaslighting constantly.
+I'm gaslighted constantly.

-And I've done well enough to where I think if, you know, the child support is part of it, but it's not even that.
+She puts my kids in counseling every time there's a disagreement between her and I. And I've done well enough to where I think if you know the child support is part of it, but it's not even that.

 I don't know.